 - Sear the pork chops: Add olive oil to the Instant Pot.
-Turn on sauté mode on the Instant Pot and wait for the pot to get hot.
-Add 1 tablespoon of olive oil to the pot.
+Turn on sauté mode and wait for the pot to get hot.
 Brown the pork chops for 1-2 minutes per side.
 Sear the pork chops in batches if they will not all fit in the bottom of the pot at once.
-Transfer pork chops to a clean plate.
+Transfer the seared pork chops to a clean plate.

 - Cook the garlic: Add the garlic to the oil in the pot, press “Cancel” to turn off sauté mode (so the garlic doesn’t burn), and cook, stirring for 30 seconds.

-- Deglaze the pan: Add the honey and soy sauce mixture to the pot and scrape up any browned bits from the bottom of the pot.
+- Deglaze the pan: Add the sauce mixture to the pot and scrape up any browned bits from the bottom of the pot.
 This will help to prevent the burn message.

-- Pressure Cook: Return the pork chops, along with any juices, to the Instant Pot.
-Close the lid and turn the steam valve to the sealing position.
+- Pressure Cook: Return the pork chops, along with any juices on the plate, to the Instant Pot.
 Pressure cook for 1 minute on high pressure.
-The Instant Pot will take about 10 minutes to reach pressure and then the cook time will start.

 - Natural Release: When the cook time ends, allow the pressure to release naturally for 5 minutes by leaving the Instant Pot alone.
 Then quick release any remaining pressure.

 - Thicken the Sauce: Take the pork chops out of the Instant Pot and place them on a clean plate to rest.
 In a small bowl, make a cornstarch slurry by stirring together 1 tablespoon cornstarch and 1 tablespoon water.
 Turn sauté mode on and add the cornstarch slurry to the pot.
 Stir until the sauce thickens.
 This should only take a minute or two.
 Turn off sauté mode and remove the inner pot from the Instant Pot base to immediately stop the cooking process.

-- Serve the pork chops with the honey garlic sauce and your choice of vegetable such as green beans.
-Enjoy!
+- Serve the pork chops with the honey garlic sauce and enjoy!

-How Long to Cook Boneless Pork Chops in an Instant Pot
+How Long to Cook Pork Chops in an Instant Pot

 After many tries, I found that just one minute of pressure cooking time plus a 5 minute natural pressure release was perfect for thick-cut boneless pork chops.
 The pork chops were cooked through and tender, not tough or dry.
 Be sure to follow the tips below for the best pressure cooker pork chops.